March 30, 2023

 Maternity Benefit is paid to women who:

-• Meet the relevant conditions for PRSI contributions.
-PRSI (Pay Related Social Insurance) is a payment made by employers and employees.
+Meet the relevant conditions for Pay Related Social Insurance (PRSI) contributions (payment made by you and your employees).

 The Irish Department of Social Protection (DSP) provides family income supplements and social welfare payments like Maternity Benefit, Adoptive Benefit, and Child Benefit.

-Maternity Benefit and other social welfare payments rely on a contributory system — citizens with a contract of employment must meet their tax obligations (like PRSI) to qualify for these benefits.
+Maternity Benefit and other social welfare payments rely on a contributory system.
+Your employees must meet their tax obligations (like PRSI) to qualify for these benefits.

 Article written by